By Anjali Varma Desai, MD

 Faculty Peer Reviewed

 An 82-year-old man is admitted to the intensive care unit with fevers, hypoxic respiratory failure and hypotension.
-He is intubated and resuscitated with intravenous fluids. …
+He is intubated and resuscitated with intravenous …

 By Nathan King